huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

-on the interface you connected your R1 to the cloud you need to configure it with an ip in the same range as the physical interface the ens** ip you recorded earlier
+on the interface you connected your R1 to the cloud you need to configure it with an ip in the same range as the physical interface, the ens** ip you recorded earlier
 On R1
 ```
 conf t